HTLC

 AFTER-SCHOOL EDUCATOR GUIDE

-The Spiro Inquiry is a project designed to explore ideas in art, math, and digital fabrication.
-Learners move between the physical and digital worlds of design as they play with and create “spirograph” patterns with both physical gears and pens and with the free Spirogator app.
-By enabling learners to determine their own creative ends, this inquiry can structure not only academic math content, but also the potential for new ideas of what math looks like and what it is used for.
-(Learn the math below the surface of spirographs)
+In the Spiro Inquiry, participants learn art and math through physical spiro designs and a digital app.
+The activities are a low-barrier entry point for youth to explore ideas in art, math, and digital fabrication.
+Learners move between the physical and digital worlds of design as they play with and create “spiro” patterns with both physical gears and pens and with the free Spirogator app.

 GETTING STARTED